mathigon/tropicsu/lessons/buffers-oceans/content.md

 ---

-## Ocean buffer chemistry
+## Ocean Buffer Chemistry
 > section: video
 > format: Video
 > duration: 10 min

 ::: .teaching-notes
-Use the video micro-lecture “Ocean Buffer Chemistry” to describe carbonate buffering in the ocean.
+* Use the video micro-lecture “Ocean Buffer Chemistry” to describe carbonate buffering in the ocean.

-Discuss how oceans behave as carbon sinks by absorbing atmospheric `CO_2`, and the maintenance of ocean pH levels owing to the buffering capacity of sea water.
+* Discuss how oceans behave as carbon sinks by absorbing atmospheric `CO_2`, and the maintenance of ocean pH levels owing to the buffering capacity of sea water.
 Further, use the video to explain the buffering range of oceans and the chemical implications of a higher concentration of dissolved `CO_2` (due to increased levels of atmospheric `CO_2`).

-Explain how high levels of atmospheric `CO_2` could result in an excess of free hydrogen (H+) ions, thus potentially changing the pH values of seawater (acidification).
+* Explain how high levels of atmospheric `CO_2` could result in an excess of free hydrogen (H+) ions, thus potentially changing the pH values of seawater (acidification).

-Further, use the video micro-lecture to illustrate Le Chatelier’s Principle—explain how increased `CO_2` concentration in seawater sequesters more carbonate (`CO_3^{2-}`) ions to keep the system in equilibrium.
+* Further, use the video micro-lecture to illustrate Le Chatelier’s Principle—explain how increased `CO_2` concentration in seawater sequesters more carbonate (`CO_3^{2-}`) ions to keep the system in equilibrium.
 In conclusion, explain how ocean biota may be affected in the absence of freely available carbonate (`CO_3^{2-}`) ions.
 :::

-Watch this micro-lecture about how oceans absorb atmospheric `CO_2` and the increase of acidity of sea water. understand how high levels of atmospheric `CO_2` could result in an excess of free hydrogen (H+) ions, thus potentially changing the pH values of seawater (acidification).
+* Watch this micro-lecture about how oceans absorb atmospheric `CO_2` and the increase of acidity of sea water. understand how high levels of atmospheric `CO_2` could result in an excess of free hydrogen (H+) ions, thus potentially changing the pH values of seawater (acidification).
-Further, get information about Le Chatelier’s Principle—explain how increased `CO_2` concentration in seawater sequesters more carbonate (`CO_3^{2-}`) ions to keep the system in equilibrium.
+* Further, get information about Le Chatelier’s Principle—explain how increased `CO_2` concentration in seawater sequesters more carbonate (`CO_3^{2-}`) ions to keep the system in equilibrium.
-Investigate how ocean biota may be affected in the absence of freely available carbonate (`CO_3^{2-}`) ions.
+* Investigate how ocean biota may be affected in the absence of freely available carbonate (`CO_3^{2-}`) ions.

     .video-wrap